 Retention and Graduation Rates

 The average retention rate and average graduation rate are data points that may assist prospective students in evaluating student achievement.
-The retention rate is the percentage of students who begin in a given year and return in subsequent semesters; the averages cited here are for student cohorts beginning school Fall 2009 through Fall 2014.
-Cranbrook’s retention rate after one year is 97.78%; after two and three years, 98.13%.
-The graduation rate indicates the percentage of students who began the program who ultimately receive their degree; the averages cited here for for student cohorts beginning school Fall 2009 through Fall 2013.
-Cranbrook Academy of Art’s graduation rate is 98.46% after three years; 97.05% complete their degree requirements in 2 years.
+The retention rate is the percentage of students who begin in a given year and return in subsequent semesters.
+For student cohorts beginning school Fall 2009 through Fall 2016, Cranbrook’s retention rate after one year is 97.89%; after two (student cohorts beginning Fall 2009 – Fall 2015), 97.17%.
+The graduation rate indicates the percentage of students who began the program who ultimately receive their degree; the averages cited here for for student cohorts beginning school Fall 2009 through Fall 2014: Cranbrook Academy of Art’s graduation rate is 98.13% after three years; 97.05% completed their degree requirements in 2 years.

 Student Body Diversity